297th Rifle Division: Second formation

 The division was reformed on 25 July 1943 from the 253rd Rifle Brigade, part of the Southwestern Front's 33rd Rifle Corps, and included the same basic order of battle as the previous division.
 The 33rd Corps was assigned to the 8th Guards Army soon after.
 In late August, the division was transferred to the 3rd Guards Army but in October returned to the 8th Guards Army.
 In November the 33rd Rifle Corps and the 297th were sent into the 3rd Ukrainian Front reserve.
 In early 1944 the division became part of the 7th Guards Army, but was withdrawn to the reserve again in March, this time in the 2nd Ukrainian Front.
 In April the 297th became part of the 27th Guards Rifle Corps, which became part of the 27th Army in May.
 From June to September the corps was in the front reserve.

 Beginning in late fall, the 297th fought in the siege of Budapest, during which it was transferred back and forth between front reserves and various armies.
 Between October 1944 and March 1945, the division served in the 53rd Army and the 7th Guards Army, and in the 37th Rifle Corps and the 18th Guards Rifle Corps in front reserves.
 The 297th fought in the Vienna Offensive, at the beginning of which it was assigned to the 46th Army's 68th Rifle Corps.
 The division was disbanded between 1945 and 1946 in the Odessa Military District or the Tauric Military District.

-In Popular Culture
+In popular culture

 The 297th Rifle Division is featured extensively in Multi-Man Publishing's 2011 Historical Advanced Squad Leader module Festung Budapest.